RenaGao/RenaGao.github.io/source/_posts/introduction-and-reflection-on-the-job-set.md

 - Challenges in designing this job set:

 First of all, the most challenging part in this job set is to suit myself in the requirement of this assignment.
-Since the genre and cover letter in the real PhD selection is quite different compared to he assignment requirements of this subject in many aspects.
-For example, in a real CV required for PhD application, a section of proposed topic is necessary for the selection committee.
+Since the genre and cover letter in the real PhD selection is quite different compared to this assignment in many aspects.
+For example, in a real CV required for PhD application there has to be a section of proposed topic for the selection committee.
 However, in this assignment, the CV does not need to include this part.
-And I struggled with the different requirements a lot when I started to draft this job set at first.
+Thus I struggled with the different requirements a lot when I started to draft this job set at first.

 - Get to work on this job set:

 However, after Janne’s advice and her suggestion in the seminar, I felt much better in understanding this assignment.
 So, I made several adjustments in drafting this job set.
-First, I cut several details in my CV, only kept the most relevant experience and highlights in my past research and academic experience.
-Also, the length of the cover letter was shortened to one page and become more concise in the whole content, and I didn’t include the research purpose which is actually required in the application.
+First, I cut several details in my orginal CV, only kept the most relevant experience and highlights in my past research and academic experience.
+Also, the length of the cover letter was shortened to one page and become more concise in the content.
 Furthermore, for the response to selection criteria, I modified a little bit on the overall structure in order to make it clearer.
+Some details and expamples were also inclued in this response as well to show my ability.

 - Better understanding on this kind of genre: